For Gameboy games

 GBA saves explained

 FRAM can be used for SRAM 256Kbit games saves.
 There was only 1 prototype game that used 512Kbit of SRAM.
 You can also patch EEPROM games to use SRAM which will also work on the FRAM cart.

 You can’t patch the Pokemon games (1Mbit flash save) to use SRAM because that will require 1Mbit of SRAM so that won’t work on the 256Kbit FRAM cart.

 There are some games that use 512Kbit flash saves, once again, you can’t do the SRAM patch to them as it won’t fit on our FRAM cart.
 We have a dedicated 512Kbit flash save cart for that.
 It won’t work on the 1Mbit flash save cart because games check for the flash ID and if it’s different, it won’t save.

 256Kbit FRAM Save Cart

-– Can be used on 256Kbit SRAM saves
+– Can be used with 256Kbit SRAM saves

 – Supports EEPROM saves after you patch using GBATA